rldyd/Employee-Tracker/README.md

 4. https://user-images.githubusercontent.com/84109630/129508996-23b588bf-5104-40aa-8be9-369e30448d2e.mov

+# Issues

+* Screencastify, which was supposed to be used, had operational problems, so I've handled it with computer self-recording.

+* I have to push the files from the terminal, but it has no longer been operated from terminal due to password authentication issues since August 13.
+I tried to create a personal access token and make it work, but it didn't work and keep issued same problem.
+I would like to inform you that the node_module and .gitignore files could not be uploaded due to unavoidable upload files because of file's capacity was big.

 # Credits

 * Jorge Martinez: Jorge is a one of my classmate who always works on the project together.
 It always tells me in detail what i do not understand and makes me easily.
 Always get a lot of help from him. (https://github.com/JAMart01/Employee-Tracker)